-Each of the twelve sons of Israel received a blessing from their father, Jacob, just before Jacob’s death.
+Each of the twelve sons of Israel / Jacob received a blessing from his father just before Jacob’s death.
 The twelve sons were the progenitors of the twelve tribes of Israel, and the blessing contained prophetic information about the future of each tribe.
 In the case of the tribe of Judah, Jacob prophesied, “Judah, your brothers will praise you; your hand will be on the neck of your enemies; your father’s sons will bow down to you.
 You are a lion’s cub, O Judah; you return from the prey, my son.
 Like a lion he crouches and lies down, like a lioness—who dares to rouse him?
 The scepter will not depart from Judah, nor the ruler’s staff from between his feet, until he comes to whom it belongs and the obedience of the nations is his.
 He will tether his donkey to a vine, his colt to the choicest branch; he will wash his garments in wine, his robes in the blood of grapes.
 His eyes will be darker than wine, his teeth whiter than milk” (Genesis 49:8–12).

 Each part of Jacob’s prophecy for the tribe of Judah reveals something about the people of that tribe, their history, and the spiritual application we can draw from it.
 In verse 8, Jacob prophesies that Judah’s brothers would praise him.
 Judah’s name signifies praise and was given him by his mother, her heart being filled with praises to God for him (Genesis 29:35).
 The strength and power of the tribe is also foretold in verse 8.
 Verse 9 uses the imagery of both a lion and the lion’s cub to portray the tribe of Judah.
 Judah was comparable to a young lion for his strength, courage, and vitality and to a mature lion in that the line of Judah contained those of national prominence and kingship, including David and Solomon.